 Specific Topic CABI's controlled indexing terms, used to index all the major concepts in the original article.
 Useful for finding just the really important papers.
 Subject Category Concept codes, and associated headings, used to code for (CABICODES) broad subject areas.
-Year of Publication Year of Publication of the original article.
+Document type Resource or literature type e.g. Journal paper, book chapter Year of Publication Year of Publication of the original article.
 Source Title Title of the publication in which the article was published.
 Author Personal and corporate authors and editors names.
 Geographic Location Terms used to index important geographical concepts in the original article.
 Language Language of the original article.
 Full Text This link will limit your search results to database records with links to CABI's Free Full Text database.
-Your Subscriptions This link allows user to limit their results to records from, or relating to, particular CABI databases.
+Evidence based research Limits results to systematic reviews Stemming Turns off the databases automatic stemming function Your Subscriptions This link allows user to limit their results to records from, or relating to, particular CABI databases.